MetOffice/orca-jedi/README.md

 ## Description

-_orca-jedi_ includes executables to calculate model values at observation locations and to perform quality control. _orca-jedi_ is a JEDI "psuedomodel", meaning that rather than interfacing directly with NEMO or NEMOVAR, the model state is derived from input files.
+_orca-jedi_ includes executables to calculate model values at observation locations and to perform quality control. _orca-jedi_ is a JEDI "pseudo-model", meaning that rather than interfacing directly with NEMO or NEMOVAR, the model state is derived from input files.
 Further applications may be developed based on _orca-jedi_ in the future.
 (These would be implementations of JEDI OOPS apps, such as for observation generation applications, and various DA applications).

 ## Getting Started